 - If convenient, compile on multiple platforms when changing anything that compiles.
-Our CI should catch anything that fails to build, but checking in advance can be faster. - Update documentation when applicable see Documentation standards for details. - Update changelog.txt and docs/Authors.rst when applicable.
+Our CI should catch anything that fails to build, but checking in advance can sometimes let you know of any issues sooner. - Update documentation when applicable see Documentation standards for details. - Update changelog.txt and docs/Authors.rst when applicable.
 See Building the changelogs for more information on the changelog format. - Submit ideas and bug reports as issues on GitHub.
 Posts in the forum thread can easily get missed or forgotten. - Work on reported problems will take priority over ideas or suggestions.

-8.2.2 Other ways to help
+9.2.2 Other ways to help